amazon-connect/amazon-connect-streams/README.md

 * `region`: Amazon connect instance region. ex: us-west-2 for PDX ccp instance. only required for chat channel.
 * `loginPopup`: Optional, defaults to `true`.
 Set to `false` to disable the login popup which is shown when the user's authentication expires.
+* `loginPopupAutoClose`: Optional, defaults to `false`.
+Set to `true` in conjunction with the `loginPopup` parameter to automatically close the login Popup window once the authentication step has completed.
+  If the login page opened in a new tab, this parameter will also auto-close that tab.
+* `loginUrl`: Optional.
+Allows custom URL to be used to initiate the ccp, as in the case of SAML authentication.
 * `softphone`: This object is optional and allows you to specify some settings surrounding the softphone feature of Connect.
   * `allowFramedSoftphone`: Normally, the softphone microphone and speaker